Parking lot Parksolar: Smart solar park concept for parking, getting in and out | Solar carport strategy – Image: Xpert.Digital

-In the first part of our solar carport strategy, we described which areas of a solar roof substructure are suitable for people to get in and out of vehicles and which are not.
-This can also be transferred very well to underground car parks and closed rooms.
+In the first part of our solar carport strategy, we described which areas of a solar roof substructure are suitable for people getting in and out of vehicles, and which are not.
+This can also be easily applied to underground parking garages and enclosed spaces.

 More about it here:

-Especially in underground car parks, we are often briefly reminded of a post-apocalyptic world in which we have to get in and out of our vehicles like zombies.
-With vehicle sizes over 2 meters wide in parking spaces that are 2.5 meters, things get tight.
+Especially in underground parking garages, we often feel like we're in a post-apocalyptic world, having to get in and out of our vehicles like zombies.
+With vehicles over 2 meters wide in 2.5-meter-wide parking spaces, it gets tight.
 Very tight.
-If the driver and passengers also have physical disabilities or are overweight, the situation quickly becomes a real parking trap.
-And we pay for something like that too.
-It feels like every millimeter is used “as brutally as possible” for 15 minutes for every 50 cents.
-Yes, the issue generally affects all limited parking spaces, including those in the open air.
+If drivers and passengers also have physical disabilities or are of a larger build, the situation quickly becomes a veritable parking trap.
+And we pay for this!
+It feels like every millimeter is exploited in the most brutal way possible for 50 cents per 15 minutes.
+Yes, this issue generally applies to all parking spaces with limited space, including those in the open air.

-Another aspect is the agoraphobia and claustophobia when parking.
-This can be counteracted with large solar carport systems with partially transparent solar modules.
-More on this below under 'Agoraphobia and Claustophobia'.
+Another aspect to consider is agoraphobia and claustophobia when parking.
+This can be mitigated with large solar carport systems featuring semi-transparent solar panels.
+More information on this can be found below under 'Agoraphobia and Claustophobia'.

-Sustainable urban planning is necessary to compensate for the densification of cities, i.e. the increasing development and use of limited areas: effective urban planning can help to control densification and at the same time ensure a high quality of life.
-This includes the creation of green spaces, parks and public squares that provide recreational opportunities for residents.
-A well-thought-out mix of residential, commercial and leisure spaces can create a balanced urban environment.
-However, this also includes a sufficient number of affordable parking options.
-How you park is also part of the feel-good factor in Smart City concepts.
+To counteract urban densification—the increasing development and use of limited space—sustainable urban planning is essential.
+Effective urban planning can help manage densification while simultaneously ensuring a high quality of life.
+This includes creating green spaces, parks, and public squares that offer residents recreational opportunities.
+A well-thought-out mix of residential, commercial, and leisure areas can create a balanced urban environment.
+However, this also requires a sufficient number of affordable parking options.
+How people park is also a key factor in the overall well-being of residents within smart city concepts.

-It is of great importance to find solutions that address these challenges in underground car parks and other covered parking areas.
-Improved parking lot design and markings, larger parking areas for wider vehicles, barrier-free access and safer entry and exit areas can help make the use of covered parking spaces more pleasant and comfortable for all users.
-It is important that architects, urban planners and parking operators take such considerations into account when designing and using parking infrastructure to improve safety, accessibility and usability.
-Comprehensive and holistic planning is key to avoiding parking pitfalls and ensuring a pleasant parking experience for everyone.
-Unfortunately, this is hardly taken into account at all in current Smart City concepts and considerations.
+It is crucial to find solutions that address these challenges in underground parking garages and other covered parking areas.
+Improved parking layout and markings, larger parking spaces for wider vehicles, barrier-free access, and safer entry and exit areas can all contribute to making the use of covered parking more pleasant and comfortable for everyone.
+It is essential that architects, urban planners, and parking operators consider these factors when designing and using parking infrastructure to improve safety, accessibility, and usability.
+Comprehensive and holistic planning is key to avoiding parking pitfalls and ensuring a pleasant parking experience for all.
+Unfortunately, this is largely ignored in current smart city concepts and considerations.

-Especially for parking spaces with a width of 2.50 meters, the red-marked area for entry and exit situations is of fundamental importance so that no support substructures for the solar roof are installed here.
+Especially with parking space widths of 2.50 meters, the red-marked area is essential for entry and exit situations, ensuring that no support structures for the solar roof are installed here.

-This also applies to the yellow area, where possible solar roof substructures make parking unnecessarily difficult.
+The same applies to the yellow zone, where possible solar roof substructures make parking unnecessarily difficult.

-With the so-called 4+2 parking systems, both scenarios are ideally taken into account.
-The columns are even further offset in the interior and therefore lower than adjacent vehicles.
-Parking is therefore generally easy or difficult, depending on your perspective on how to park with vehicles standing next to you.
+The so-called 4+2 parking systems ideally accommodate both scenarios.
+The pillars are even further offset inwards and therefore lower than adjacent vehicles.
+This makes parking generally easy or difficult, depending on one's perspective and how one parks in relation to adjacent vehicles.

-➡️ It should be noted, however, that a 4-pillar parking space no worse or more complicated to park in and out of than all other solar carport substructure variants.
+➡️ However, it should be noted that a 4-post parking space no worse or more complicated to park and unpark than any other solar carport substructure variant.

-In addition, the 4+2 solar carport systems such as the city solar carport module we favor are enormously cheaper due to their point foundation than other systems, which each require a corresponding counter-foundation on the ground, which requires heavy construction machinery, creates a lot of dirt and takes up parking space for a long time must be closed for parking operations.
+Furthermore, the 4+2 solar carport systems, such as our preferred City solar carport module, are significantly cheaper than other systems due to their point foundations.
+These other systems require a corresponding counter-foundation on the ground, which necessitates heavy construction machinery, generates a lot of dirt, and requires the parking area to be closed for extended periods.

-Why is it important that you need enough parking space width for your car to be able to park and unpark easily and safely?
+Why is it important to have sufficient parking space width for the car to park and unpark easily and safely?

-A sufficient parking space width is important in order to be able to park a vehicle safely and smoothly.
-Here are some reasons why this matters:
+Sufficient parking space width is important for parking and unparking a vehicle safely and smoothly.
+Here are some reasons why this is important:

 Security

-Adequate parking space width allows the driver to maneuver the vehicle safely without touching other vehicles or obstacles.
-Tight parking due to insufficient width can lead to collisions or damage to vehicles.
+Sufficient parking space width allows the driver to maneuver the vehicle safely without touching other vehicles or obstacles.
+Parking too narrowly due to insufficient width can lead to collisions or damage to vehicles.

 visibility

-With enough space in the parking lot, the driver has a better view of their surroundings, including other vehicles, pedestrians and obstacles.
-This makes it easier for the driver to recognize potential dangers and react safely.
+With sufficient space in the parking lot, the driver has a better view of their surroundings, including other vehicles, pedestrians, and obstacles.
+This makes it easier for the driver to recognize potential hazards and react safely.

 A wider parking space allows the driver to get in and out more easily without having to perform tight maneuvers.
-This increases comfort and reduces the risk of errors or inconveniences when parking.
+This increases comfort and reduces the risk of errors or inconveniences while parking.

 Protection against damage

-Having enough space in the parking lot reduces the likelihood of collisions with other vehicles or solid objects such as pillars or walls.
-This minimizes the risk of damage to your vehicle and surrounding structures.
+Having sufficient space in the parking lot reduces the likelihood of collisions with other vehicles or fixed objects such as pillars or walls.
+This minimizes the risk of damage to your own vehicle and the surrounding structures.

 Accessibility

-Sufficient parking space width also allows people with limited mobility to get in and out more easily.
-This is particularly important for drivers or passengers who rely on wheelchairs, walking aids or other assistive devices.
+Sufficient parking space width also makes it easier for people with reduced mobility to get in and out of the vehicle.
+This is particularly important for drivers or passengers who rely on wheelchairs, walking aids, or other assistive devices.

-➡️ Adequate parking space width is of great importance to enable safe and convenient parking while minimizing the risk of accidents or damage.
-It is important that parking spaces are designed and maintained appropriately to meet these requirements.
+➡️ Sufficient parking space width is crucial for safe and convenient parking while minimizing the risk of accidents or damage.
+It is essential that parking spaces are designed and maintained appropriately to meet these requirements.

-Still the same parking situation with a 4-pillar solar carport substructure as with open parking spaces - Image: Xpert.Digital
+The parking situation remains the same with a 4-column solar carport substructure as with open parking spaces – Image: Xpert.Digital

 Security

-In addition to the comfortable entry and exit, the ability to safely park and exit also contributes to the safety of the vehicle occupants.
-If the parking process goes smoothly, there is less risk of injury or falls.
-Easy entry and exit is essential, especially for older people or people with limited mobility, in order to avoid falls or accidents.
+Besides comfortable entry and exit, the ability to park safely also contributes to the safety of vehicle occupants.
+When parking is straightforward, there is less risk of injuries or falls.
+Easy entry and exit are particularly essential for older people or those with limited mobility to prevent falls or accidents.

 Efficiency

-Quick and smooth entry and exit as well as parking in and out of the vehicle contributes to efficiency, especially in situations where time is of the essence.
-This can be important, for example, for business appointments, shopping trips or in parking garages where quick processing is required.
+Quick and smooth entry and exit, as well as maneuvering in and out of the vehicle, contributes to efficiency, especially in situations where time is of the essence.
+This can be important, for example, at business appointments, shopping trips, or in parking garages where speed is essential.

 Accessibility

-Barrier-free entry and exit ensures accessibility for all people, regardless of their age or physical abilities.
+Barrier-free entry and exit ensure accessibility for all people, regardless of their age or physical abilities.
 This is an important aspect of inclusion and enables everyone to participate fully in social life.

 Comfortable use of the vehicle

-Easy entry and exit allows vehicle occupants to use the vehicle comfortably and stress-free.
+Easy entry and exit allow vehicle occupants to use the vehicle comfortably and without stress.
 This promotes driver and passenger satisfaction and contributes to a positive driving experience.

-Easy and convenient entry and exit from the vehicle ensures a pleasant parking process.
-It allows vehicle occupants to enter or exit the vehicle without difficulty and inconvenience.
-This is particularly important when it comes to longer journeys or frequent getting in and out of the car.
+Easy and convenient entry and exit from the vehicle ensures a pleasant parking experience.
+It allows vehicle occupants to get in and out of the vehicle without difficulty or inconvenience.
+This is especially important for longer journeys or frequent entry and exit.

-In terms of construction, the “offset T-beam” is a very good alternative to the 4-column substructure system, but is more complex and expensive compared to point foundations due to the necessary counter-soil foundation.
+The “offset T-beam” is a very good alternative to the 4-column substructure system in terms of its construction, but is more complex and expensive compared to point foundations due to the necessary counter-ground foundation.

 More about it here: